zhanxw/vcf2geno/README.md

 Options
 -------

-Vcf2geno provides samplexs selection options and range selection options.
+Vcf2geno provides sample selection options and range selection options.

 There are four options to include/exclude samples:

-    --peopleIncludeID, --peopleExcludeID: specify which samples are included/excluded in conversion, e.g. --peopleIncludeID X1,X2,X3 will convert only 3 people during conversion if input VCF file contains these three samples.
+    --peopleIncludeID, --peopleExcludeID: specify which samples are included/excluded in conversion

+e.g. --peopleIncludeID X1,X2,X3 will convert only 3 people during conversion if input VCF file contains these three samples.

-    --peopleIncludeFile, --peopleExcludeFile: speicify a file to include/exclude samples.
+    --peopleIncludeFile, --peopleExcludeFile: specify a file to include/exclude samples.

 Each line of the file should be a sample ID.

 There are two options to specify regions.
 You can convert part of the VCF file using this option, however, your input file must be indexed by TABIX.

---rangeList: this options enable you to speicify a range by hand. e.g. --rangeList 1:100-200.
+    --rangeList: this options enable you to specify a range by hand. e.g. --rangeList 1:100-200.
 Note your chromosome name in the command line should be consistent to the content of the VCF file (e.g. both do not have 'chr' prefix).

---rangeFile: this optinos speicify range by a given file.
-Each line of the file should specify a range, e.g. '1:100-200' or alternatively three columns '1 100 200'.
+    --rangeFile: this option specifies range using an external file.
+Each line of the file should specify a range, e.g. '1:100-200', or alternatively three columns '1 100 200'.

 Example
 -------

 Under the "exampleVCF" folder, you can file example.vcf.gz.
 This is an indexed VCF file.
-Basica usage of extracting all samples across all regions:
+Basic usage of extracting all samples across all regions:

     ../vcf2geno --inVcf example.vcf.gz --out test

 Convert sample X1 from range 1:20-30:

     ../vcf2geno --inVcf example.vcf.gz --rangeList 1:20-30 --peopleIncludeID X1 --out test

 Contact
 -------

-Questions or commments should be sent to Xiaowei Zhan ([zhanxw@umich.edu](mailto:zhanxw@umich.edu "mailto:zhanxw@umich.edu")) or Goncalo Abecasis ([goncalo@umich.edu](mailto:goncalo@umich.edu "mailto:goncalo@umich.edu"))
+Questions or comments should be sent to Xiaowei Zhan ([zhanxw@umich.edu](mailto:zhanxw@umich.edu "mailto:zhanxw@umich.edu")) or Goncalo Abecasis ([goncalo@umich.edu](mailto:goncalo@umich.edu "mailto:goncalo@umich.edu"))